 You can learn how to draw an airplane with this easy step by step tutorial.
-It’s got just a bit of a tilt to it, so it looks much more realistic than just drawing a simple side view.
+It has a bit of a tilt, so it looks more realistic than just drawing a simple side view.

 Time needed: 1 hour.